 Pkg of 6 - Weld Aid Lube-Matic Lube Pads.
 Weld-Aid Lube Matic® products are engineered to clean and lubricate wire, improve feed-ability, reduce spatter and increase tip and liner life.
 Reduces wire drag by 60% and feeds wire more smoothly with poor cast, helix and rust.
-Best when used together, as a system to clean and feed wire.

 Black lube pads are pre-treated with Lube Matic® liquid.
 Lubrication allows smooth feeding of wires with poor cast, helix, rust and long feed liners.